Art & Art History Courses

 Art History Courses

-ARTH 220.
+ARTH 110.
 Arts of China (1).
 This course examines the arts of China from the Neolithic period through the 20th century.
-Different media are studied in the context of concurrent literature, politics, philosophies, and religions, as well as in the context of China’s engagement with cultures beyond its borders.
-Broader topics include the artist’s place in society, intellectual theories of the arts, and questions of patronage.
+Different media are studied in the context of concurrent literature, politics, philosophies, and religions, as well as in the context of Chinas engagement with cultures beyond its borders.
+Broader topics include the artists place in society, intellectual theories of the arts, and questions of patronage.
 No previous exposure to Chinese art or culture is required.

-ARTH 335.
-Advanced Topics in the History of Art (1).
+ARTH 350.
+Advanced Topics in the History of Art (.5-1).
 Selected topics of focused interest or special importance in the history of art.
 May be repeated for credit if topic is different.
 Offered each year.
-Prerequisite: junior standing and two 100-level art history courses, or junior standing and one 100-level and one 200-level art history course.
+Prerequisite: junior standing and two units of 100-level art history or junior standing and one unit of 100-level and one unit of 200-level art history.

 ARTH 390.
 Special Projects (.25 - 1).
 Individual work outside the scope of the regular course offerings of the art department.
 Prerequisite: sophomore standing.